fair-research/bdbag/doc/config.md

 <a name="remote-file-manifest"></a>
 ## *remote-file-manifest*
+A *remote-file-manifest* configuration file is used by `bdbag` during bag creation and update as a way to include files in a bag that are not necesarily present on the local system, and therefore cannot be hashed.
+The file is processed by `bdbag` and the data used to generate both payload manifest entries and `fetch.txt` entries in the result bag.

-A *remote-file-manifest* configuration file is a JSON array containing a list of JSON objects that have the following attributes:
+The `remote-file-manifest` is structured as a JSON array containing a list of JSON objects that have the following attributes:

 * `url`: The url where the file can be located or dereferenced from.
+This value MUST be present.
 * `length`: The length of the file in bytes.
+This value MUST be present.
 * `filename`: The filename (or path), relative to the bag 'data' directory as it will be referenced in the bag manifest(s) and fetch.txt files.
+This value MUST be present.
-* One or more (only one of each) of the following `algorithm:checksum` key-value pairs:
+* AT LEAST ONE or more (and ONLY ONE of each) of the following `algorithm:checksum` key-value pairs:
   * `md5`:`<md5 hex value>`
   * `sha1`:`<sha1 hex value>`
   * `sha256`:`<sha256 hex value>`
   * `sha512`:`<sha512 hex value>`
+* Other legal JSON keys and values of arbitrary complexity MAY be included, as long as the basic requirements of the structure (as described above) are fulfilled.

 Below is a sample *remote-file-manifest* configuration file:
 ```json